kaium8338/kaium8338/README.md

 ### Hi devs 👋    ![](https://komarev.com/ghpvc/?username=kaium8338&color=blueviolet)

-I am an developer who loves to make open source projects and contribute to build a community.
+I am a developer who loves to make open source projects and contribute to build a community.
 I just love to make new projects using python.
 Love to work with javaScript.
 I do love football.

 ### Contact Me